micro/services/places/README.md

+The places service stores places of interest by geolocation.

 # Places Service

-The places service stores places of interest by geolocation

 Generated with